aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.schemas.xmprm/_index.md

 ---

-The namespace contains related to rights management helper classes, constants and methods.
+The module contains related to rights management helper classes, constants and methods.
 These properties specify information regarding the legal restrictions associated with a resource.

 ## **Classes**
 |**Class**|**Description**|